cfpb/Metro2/django/README.md

         2. Locate and double-click on the `index.html` file in Finder `{Metro2 Directory}/django/htmlcov/` to open the coverage report in the browser.

 Full documentation for the coverage libarary is [here](https://coverage.readthedocs.io/en/7.3.2/).
-(TODO: figure out how to view the HTML version of the coverage report when running in docker-compose)

 Use the Django shell to interact with the codebase:
 1. Run `docker-compose exec django sh` to enter the running container